ljolliet/Terminus/README.md

 ## Deployment

-Not done yet //TODO
+Not done yet

-## Built With

- //TODO

 ## Versioning

-We use [Github](http://github.com/) for versioning.TODO  For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We use [Github](http://github.com/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/ljolliet/Terminus/tags).

 ## Authors